 Please note: Not all employers are eligible to apply, please consult the Canada-Ontario Job Grant website for more details.

-“This course provided so much content that will provide me with tools to be a better manager/leader.
+“This program provided so much content that will provide me with tools to be a better manager/leader.
 The format of lecture and group work was great; very nice balance for learning.
 I also learned new models to manage conflict & topics for communication.”

 Bobbie Ivankovic,, RN MN CPMHN, Clinical Manager, Ontario Shores Mental Health Sciences.